 One of the gastric sleeve side effects that some patients suffer post-operatively is acid reflux or gastroesophageal reflux disease (GERD).
 Unfortunately with gastric sleeve, acid reflux can develop or worsen due to the restriction that increases gastric pressure while also reducing gastric emptying.
 Sleeve gastrectomy can improve acid reflux if it is due to excess weight or hiatal hernia that can be fixed during the operation.

 While not everyone experiences acid backflow after gastric sleeve surgery, you may need to seek treatment if it disrupts daily life.

 What is Acid Reflux?

-Treatment for acid reflux that has been caused by gastric sleeve surgery is often a combination of dietary changes and medications.
-Some of the over-the-counter medications can be useful in the early stages of acid reflux.
-If these do not produce lasting results, a physician can prescribe stronger drugs that might provide better and longer lasting relief.
+Treatment for acid reflux that has been caused by sleeve gastrectomy is often a combination of dietary changes and over-the-counter medications.
+Proper diet and meal plans can help reduce heartburn symptoms.
 Among the different medications are several options for the type of assistance.
-Antacids contain a neutralizing effect on stomach acid, some drugs reduce acid production itself and others block the production of acid.
+Antacids contain a neutralizing effect on stomach acid; some anti-reflux drugs reduce acid production itself and others block the production of acid.

 Proton pump inhibitors, like Omeprazole, can be useful in the early stages of acid reflux while also healing the esophagus.
 If these do not produce lasting results, a physician can prescribe stronger drugs that might provide better and longer-lasting relief.

 RNY gastric bypass patients have fewer problems with heartburn and GERD.
 Duodenal Switch (DS) has the same issues with heartburn as the gastric sleeve.
 If the heartburn problem continues, a revisional surgery from gastric sleeve to Roux-en-Y bypass is necessary.